– Founder & President- Mackenzie Cates-Allen

-With a Bachelor of Arts from Salem College in not-for-profit management, Mackenzie has over 16 years of experience in both the corporate and not-for-profit worlds.
+With a Bachelor of Arts from Salem College in not-for-profit management, Mackenzie has over 18 years of experience in both the corporate and not-for-profit worlds.
 Before founding the Winston-Salem Ambassadors, Mackenzie served as the Development Manager at the Downtown Winston-Salem Partnership.
-She is married to an applications systems engineer and has three young girls, who are 7, 5 and 2.5.
+She is married to Mark and has three young girls, who are 9, 7 and 4.5.

 Growing up in Greensboro/Pleasant Garden, Mackenzie came to Winston-Salem in 2004 to attend Salem College.
 Starting with the YWCA of Winston-Salem upon graduation in 2008, Mackenzie began to fully fall in love with the city.
 “I love meeting and connecting with new people.”